Ford Racing 2

 Ford Racing 2 is a 2003 racing video game developed by Razorworks and published by Empire Interactive and Gotham Games.
-The game was released for Windows, Macintosh, PlayStation 2 (PS2), and Xbox.
+The game was released for Windows, Mac OS X, PlayStation 2 (PS2), and Xbox.
 It is the sequel to Ford Racing (2000), and is the second game in the Ford Racing series.
 It received mixed reviews from critics.

 Gameplay

 Ford Racing 2 features two game modes: the Ford Challenge and the Ford Collection.
 The Ford Challenge contains approximately 30 challenges for the player, including head-to-head racing and time-limit racing.
 The Ford Collection allows the player to create customisable challenges.
 The player progresses through the Ford Challenge by winning races, which also unlocks new items and locations for the Ford Collection.

 The game includes over 30 Ford vehicles from the past and present, as well as Ford concept vehicles.
 Race tracks include stadiums, as well as jungle and desert environments.
 The game includes a multiplayer option, and the Xbox version supports the use of customised soundtracks.
+The Xbox version included online scoreboards through Xbox Live which was shut down on April 15, 2010.
+Ford Racing 2 is now supported online with replacement online servers for the Xbox called Insignia.